 Protect Teachers, Defend Education – Teachers’ Pay

-Click here to read a detailed examination of the international evidence on PRP which shows why it is the wrong way forward and won’t work in practice.
+Click here to read a detailed examination of the international evidence on PRP.

 Joint NUT/NASUWT Model Pay Policy

-A letter by the NUT Senior Solicitor sent to Mr Gove strenuously refuting the mistaken position of his Department that the pay checklist of the NUT and the NASUWT is in any way unlawful.
+A letter by the NUT Senior Solicitor sent to former Secretary of State for Education Michael Gove strenuously refuting the mistaken position of his Department that the pay checklist of the NUT and the NASUWT is in any way unlawful.

 NUT commentaries on NAHT and ASCL model pay policy and guidance

-School Pay Policies NUT Briefing On Position Of Teacher Governors
+School Pay Policies NUT Briefing On the Position Of Teacher Governors

 This NUT briefing note sets out advice on teacher governors' entitlements to take part in discussions on school pay policies.
 Teacher governors are NOT in the NUT's view precluded from taking part in such discussions at governing body or committee meetings by their employment status or perceived financial interests.